Security and Privacy on Generative Data in AIGC: A Survey: Controllability on Generative Data

-\textbf{Image-specific Watermarking:} This class of work inserts watermarks to the input data, and then the generative data retains the watermarks.
+\textbf{Data-specific Watermarking:} This class of work \cite{ma2023generative, liu2023ti2net,cui2023diffusionshield,zhao2024proactive} inserts watermarks to the input data, and then the generative data retains the watermarks.
 GenWatermark \cite{ma2023generative} adds a watermark to the original face image, preventing it from malicious manipulation.
 To enhance the retention of the watermark in the generated image, the generation process is incorporated into the learning of GenWatermark by fine-tuning the watermark detector.
 To prevent copyright infringement arising from DMs, DiffusionShield \cite{cui2023diffusionshield} injects the ownership information into the image.
 Owing to the uniformity of the watermarks and the joint optimization method, DiffusionShield enhances the reproducibility of the watermark in generated images and the ability to embed lengthy messages.
+Feng \textit{et al.} \cite{feng2023catch} proposed the concept watermarking that embeds identifiable information of users within the used concept.
+This allows tracking and holding accountable malicious users who abuse the concept.
+Liu \textit{et al.} \cite{timbrewatermarking-ndss2024} introduced a timbre watermarking with robustness and generalization.
+The timbre of the target individual can be embedded with a watermark.
+When subjected to voice cloning attacks, the watermark can be extracted to effectively protect timbre rights.